mad-hin/English-notes/listening.md

 #### Opening <br>

-Start With A Firm Introduction <br>
+Start with a firm introduction <br>
-This Should Start Out With A Hook (應先勾引讀者的注意力).
-Ideally, You Want Your Readers Enraptured (被吸引) From Point One.
-Make Your Proposal As Purposeful And Useful As Possible.
-Use Some Background Information To Get Your Readers In The Zone.
-Then State The Purpose Of Your Proposal. <br>
+This should start out with a hook (應先勾引讀者的注意力).
+Ideally, you want your readers enraptured (被吸引) from point one.
+Make your proposal as purposeful and useful as possible.
+Use some background information to get your readers in the zone.
+Then state the purpose of your proposal. <br>

 #### Body <br>

-State The Problem <br>
+State the problem <br>

-Here'S Where You Should State Your Problem.
-If Your Readers Don'T Know Much About The Circumstance, Fill Them In.
-Think Of This As The "State Of Affairs" Section Of Your Proposal (當作交代事態發展).
-What Is The Problem?
-What Is Causing The Problem?
-What Effects Does This Problem Have? <br>
+Here's where you should state your problem.
+If your readers don't know much about the circumstance, fill them in.
+Think of this as the "state of affairs" section of your proposal (當作交代事態發展).
+What is the problem?
+What is causing the problem?
+What effects does this problem have? <br>

-Emphasize Why Your Problem Needs To Be Solved And Needs To Be Solved Now.
-How Will It Affect Your Audience If Left Alone?
-Make Sure To Answer All Questions And Cover Them With Research And Facts.
-Use Credible Sources Liberally. <br>
+Emphasize why your problem needs to be solved and needs to be solved now.
+How will it affect your audience if left alone?
+Make sure to answer all questions and cover them with research and facts.
+Use credible sources liberally. <br>

-Propose Solutions <br>
+Propose solutions <br>

-The Solutions Section Is Where You Get Into How You Will Address The Problem, Why You Will Do It In This Way, And What The Outcomes Will Be.
-To Make Sure You'Ve Got A Persuasive Proposal (確保你的建議有説服力的), Think About The Following: <br>
+The solutions section is where you get into how you will address the problem, why you will do it in this way, and what the outcomes will be.
+To make sure you've got a persuasive proposal (確保你的建議有説服力的), think about the following: <br>

-The Larger Impact Of Your Ideas (提出的建議有多大的影響力).
-Ideas That Seem Of Limited Applicability Aren'T As Likely To Spark Enthusiasm In Readers As Ideas That Could Have Widespread Effects. (較少影響力啲建議較低機會激發讀者的熱情，並不能産生廣泛的影響)  <br>
+The larger impact of your ideas (提出的建議有多大的影響力).
+Ideas that seem of limited applicability aren't as likely to spark enthusiasm in readers as ideas that could have widespread effects. (較少影響力啲建議較低機會激發讀者的熱情，並不能産生廣泛的影響)  <br>

-Example: "Greater Knowledge Of Tuna Behavior Can Allow Us To Create A More Comprehensive Management Strategy And Ensure Canned Tuna For Future Generations." <br>
+Example: "Greater knowledge of tuna behavior can allow us to create a more comprehensive management strategy and ensure canned tuna for future generations." <br>

-Addressing Why You Will Do Something Is As Important As Stating What You Will Do.
-Presume That Your Readers Are Skeptical And Will Not Accept Your Ideas At Face Value.
-If You'Re Proposing To Do A Catch-And-Release Study Of 2, 000 Wild Tuna, Why? <br>
+Addressing why you will do something is as important as stating what you will do.
+Presume that your readers are skeptical and will not accept your ideas at face value.
+If you're proposing to do a catch-and-release study of 2, 000 wild tuna, why? <br>

 #### Closing <br>

-Wrap Up And Restate Main Points <br>
+Wrap up and restate main points <br>
-Mirror Your Introduction, Succinctly Wrapping Up Your General Message (參考介紹段落，簡單總結文章的要點).
-If There Are Consequences To Your Proposal Not Being Undertaken, Address Them.
-Summarize The Benefits Of Your Proposal And Drive Home That The Benefits Outweigh The Costs (帶出文章的建議好處多於弊處以作總結).
-Leave Your Audience Thinking Ahead.
-And, As Always, Thank Them For Their Consideration And Time. <br>
+Mirror your introduction, succinctly wrapping up your general message (參考介紹段落，簡單總結文章的要點).
+If there are consequences to your proposal not being undertaken, address them.
+Summarize the benefits of your proposal and drive home that the benefits outweigh the costs (帶出文章的建議好處多於弊處以作總結).
+Leave your audience thinking ahead.
+And, as always, thank them for their consideration and time. <br>

-#### Sign Off <br>
+#### Sign off <br>

-Yours Faithfully, <br>
+Yours faithfully, <br>
 (Signature) <br>
 (Name) <br>
-(Your Title) <br>
+(Your title) <br>
-(Your School Or Company Name) <br>
+(Your school or company name) <br>

 ### Feature Article 專題  <br>

 #### Title <br>

-Give Your Article A Short And Interesting Title To Attract The Interest Of The Reader, Also Add The Time And Date Of Publishing  <br>
+Give your article a short and interesting title to attract the interest of the reader, also add the time and date of publishing  <br>

 #### Opening <br>

-Introduce Your Topic By Providing Some Background Information On The Issue/Situation (提供主題的背景資料). <br>
+Introduce your topic by providing some background information on the issue/situation (提供主題的背景資料). <br>

-Provide A Definition <br>
+Provide a definition <br>
-The Background Story Of The Topic <br>
+The background story of the topic <br>

 #### Body <br>

-Elaborate On The Topic And Give Reasons And Evidence (証據) To Support Your Viewpoints. <br>
+Elaborate on the topic and give reasons and evidence (証據) to support your viewpoints. <br>

-Reasons For The Rise In Popularity Of The Topic Of The Passage: Comfort, Style, Change In Lifestyle, Convenience, Affordability, Celebrity Endorsement <br>
+Reasons for the rise in popularity of the topic of the passage: comfort, style, change in lifestyle, convenience, affordability, celebrity endorsement <br>
 Closing <br>

-Briefly Summarise Your Ideas, Make Your Conclusion Concise And Thought-Provoking (發人深省). <br>
+Briefly summarise your ideas, make your conclusion concise and thought-provoking (發人深省). <br>

 ### Blog 日誌 <br>

 #### Title <br>

-Give Your Blog Post A Short And Interesting Title To Attract The Interest Of The Reader, Also Add The Time And Date Of Publishing  <br>
+Give your blog post a short and interesting title to attract the interest of the reader, also add the time and date of publishing  <br>

 #### Opening <br>

-Introduce Your Topic By Providing Some Background Information Of The Issue/Situation/Product You Might Be Reviewing <br>
+Introduce your topic by providing some background information of the issue/situation/product you might be reviewing <br>

-Provide A Definition, What Prompted (啟發) You To Write A Post About This Topic <br>
+Provide a definition, what prompted (啟發) you to write a post about this topic <br>

 #### Body <br>

-Elaborate On The Topic And Give Reasons And Evidence To Support Your Viewpoints <br>
+Elaborate on the topic and give reasons and evidence to support your viewpoints <br>

-Example (As A Traveller Blog): Reasons Why You Think Travelling To The Place You Mention Is A Really Good Idea, And What You Experienced There <br>
+Example (As a traveller blog): Reasons why you think travelling to the place you mention is a really good idea, and what you experienced there <br>

 #### Closing <br>

-Briefly Summarise Your Ideas, Make Your Conclusion Concise And Thought-Provoking. <br>
+Briefly summarise your ideas, make your conclusion concise and thought-provoking. <br>

-Ask For Readers To Leave A Comment Or Share Their Thoughts  <br>
+Ask for readers to leave a comment or share their thoughts  <br>

-### Formal Letter 正式書信 <br>
+### Formal letter 正式書信 <br>

 #### Greeting <br>